lucas-tortora/wallet.rs/documentation/docs/getting_started/rust.md

 ### Linux

 You can install _cmake_ and _openssl_ with your distro's package manager or download from their websites.
 On Debian and Ubuntu you will also need the [_build-essential_](https://packages.debian.org/sid/build-essential) package.

-## Usage
+## Include the Library in Your `Cargo.toml`

-To use the library, add this to your _Cargo.toml_ :
+The only thing you need to do to start using the library is to add it as dependency in your `Cargo.toml` file:

 ```
 [dependencies]
 iota-wallet = { git = "https://github.com/iotaledger/wallet.rs", branch = "develop" }
 ```

-### Initialisation
+## Use the Library

-In order to use the library, you first need to create an _AccountManager_ :
+In order to use the library, you need to create an _AccountManager_:

 ```rust
 use std::path::PathBuf;